The International Plan

 Culminating Course - International Plan Capstone

-The IP Capstone is commonly integrated into the major’s senior design/seminar course.
-Be sure to enroll in the appropriate course and section for your major as listed below.
-See your major’s IP faculty representative for additional information and instructions.
+The IP Capstone is integrated into the major’s senior design/seminar course.
+Students should enroll in the appropriate course and section for their major as listed below.
+Major IP faculty representatives can provide additional information and instructions

 |Aerospace Engineering||AE 4350/AE 4351 - IP or AE 4356/AE 4357 - IP or AE 4358/AE 4357 - IP|